rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

                         |- s8 - s9
 ```

-If the above trace of section sequences is compared to that tree, then the
+If the above trace of section sequences is compared to that tree, then
-following observation can be made right away:
+the following observation can be made right away:

 A section sequence represents a path in the tree of sections, which connects
 the root section with the current section (i.e. just another rooted path of
 nodes/sections).

+Note that the overall trace of lists has itself no particular order.
+That
+is, because any sequence may appear multiple times at different positions.
+In order to get a specific order, one would have to exclude those repetitions,
+which would require a clear definition of when to print a list of sections
+(e.g. based on the enter/open events).

 **CLARIFICATION**
-The list of open sections can also be
+The list of sections can also be
 referred to as the "(current) path of (open) sections.

 Note that an implementation does not have to maintain an explicit list of
 sections.
-That is, because it is always implicitly available: Beginning
+That is, because it is always implicitly available: Beginning with
-with a reference to the current section, one would just have to traverse
+a reference to the current section, one would just have to traverse upwards,
-upwards, using the `Section.parentSection` properties, until the root
+using the `Section.parentSection` references, until the root section is
-section is reached.
-However, note the bottom-up order of this traversal.
+reached.
+However, note the reversed/bottom-up order of this traversal.

 **CLARIFICATION**
+The node order of the section three is given/defined by the node order of the
-The tree of sections will be created in the order, in which its sections will
+node tree.
+In addition to that, the section tree will be created in the order
-be entered during the traversal of this tree.
-Consequently, the sequence of
+in which its sections will be entered during the traversal of the section tree.
-section related open events is consistent with the node sequence of the tree.

-**TODO** -
-That is, because ...
+That is, because due to the node order of the node tree, all parent sections
-what's the main reason here?

-Note that the overall list/sequence of section lists has itself no particular
-order.
-That is, because any sequence may appear multiple times at different
-positions in such a trace.
-In order to get a specific order, one would have to
-exclude those repetitions, which requires a clear definition of when to dump a
-list of sections (e.g. based on the enter/open events).
+will be entered/created/opened before any subsection will be entered.
+In
+addition to that, the sectioning nodes of sibling sections are entered
+according to the node order of the node tree (i.e. in the sequence in
+which they appear in the node tree).

-Note that not any tree data structure is well suited to represent the tree of
+Note that not any tree data structure is suited to represent the tree of
 sections.
 That is, because an AVL tree, for example, will repeatedly trigger
 balancing operations, if entries are added to it in an orderly fashion (e.g.
 in ascending order).
 Consequently, a list-based data structure would be more